History and Geography

 We have structured a coherently planned curriculum so it is consistent throughout KS1 and KS2.
 Each year group has:

-1. A curriculum map/ overview which states clearly the breadth of what needs to be covered.
+1. A curriculum map/ overview which states clearly the breadth of what needs to be covered ensuring all National Curriculum content is included.

-2. Mid- term planning which shows the ‘threshold concepts’ (which allow children to think as historians, geographers, artists, designers and develop children as subject specialists) and the criteria for progression within the threshold concepts through Chris Quigley milestone objectives.
-Activities are planned alongside the milestone objectives where there is a strong emphasis on a balance of:
+2. Mid- term planning which shows coverage and sequencing of concepts (which allow children to think as historians, geographers and develop children as subject specialists) and the criteria for progression within the concepts.
+Activities are planned alongside the objectives where there is a strong emphasis on a balance of:

-• the acquisition of key semantic knowledge in order for pupils to understand key geographical, historical, art and other subject concepts;
+- the acquisition of key semantic knowledge and disciplinary knowledge in order for pupils to think geographically and historically;

 These are all shown in carefully well- sequenced plans which show that knowledge and skills are taught incrementally so children can progress through the school’s curriculum.
 (See examples in the appendices below).